 Implementation In Code

-After its imported, now let’s implement it in our code.
+After it’s imported, now let’s implement it in our code.
 Let’s see how:

-We have used the animated text kit class and inside it, there is a animated texts constructor which takes a list of animated texts.
+We have used the animated text kit class and inside it, there is an animated texts constructor which takes a list of animated texts.
 Using this constructor, we are going to pass our animated texts which will be shown in the app.

 Typewriter Animated Text